eternalai-org/eternalai/README.md

 ```

 ***Notes***:
-- The `-p` parameter means private key, and it is **optional**.
-If you don't provide a private key, the system will generate one and save it in `.env` file.
+- The `-p` parameter means private key, and it is **required**.
+If you don't provide a private key, the system will throw an error.
 - The `--network` parameter means the network you want to use, and it is **optional**.
 If you don't provide a network, the system will use the `testnet` network as default.

 ## Exporting Your Model Using the Command Line